Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   because of its sparse nature.
 In this case,
   the signalling data usually does not
   happen continuously, and the intervals can
   be hard to predict.

   Examples of timed metadata are ID3 tags
   [[!ID3v2]], SCTE-35 markers [[!SCTE35]] and DASH emsg
   messages defined in section 5.10.3.3 of [[!MPEGDASH]].
-  In addition any other metadata can be signalled in this scheme by providing a URI to identify the scheme, and the metadata embedded as a media samples.
+  In addition any other metadata can be signalled in this scheme by providing a URI to identify the scheme, and the metadata embedded as samples in mdat.
   For example, DASH Event messages contain a schemeIdUri that defines the payload of the message.